 With the cacophony of noise online, how do you get the word out about your business and website?
-The answer is to be proactive and out there!
+The answer is to be proactively consistently out there!

-Site owners have to literally use everything and anything at their disposal to build awareness.
+Site owners have to use everything and anything to build awareness by taking action.
 You cannot wait to rank well enough for search engines to send you traffic.
-We all know relying on organic (free) search engine rankings alone is not a valid business plan *.
+That could take months, if not years.
+Relying on organic (free) search engine rankings alone is not a good business plan *.

 Email lists (How do you build that list without site traffic in the first place?) and social media are the first two things that come to mind for most site owners.
 But most stop there.

-But it takes time and only if done properly!
+But it takes time and only if done correctly!

 Be Helpful and Share

-Let's get this out there right away!
-Using groups and forums doesn't mean that you post all about your business, how great you and your products or services are with links to your site.
+Let's get this out there right away.
+Using groups and forums doesn't mean that you post all about your business and how great you and your products or services are with links to your site.

 Nor do you wait to stalk in the background for a segue to promote what you have to offer.
-For the most part, you will only mention your business if you are asked specifically by another group or forum member.
+For the most part, you only mention your business if you are explicitly asked by another group or forum member.

-I hear you… “How is that marketing my business if I don't even mention my business?”
-So here are the 3 basics to start with:
+I hear you… “How is that marketing my business if I don't mention my business?”
+So here are the three basics to start with:

-Next, a few additional things to get in place and keep in mind as we participate.
+Next, a few other things to get in place and keep in mind as we participate.

 Tips on How to Market on Groups & Forums